balajisrinivas/Object-Detection-on-images-using-YOLO/README.md

 Press **q** to quit the window of the image showing object detection

-Feel free to star ⭐ this repo if you find this useful.
+Feel free to star ⭐ this repo if you find this useful and visit my [YouTube](https://www.youtube.com/channel/UCaOiKrS-R1Nuya0pxjQ68fA) channel if you have time.

 Thanks!